F5Bot alternative · Updated August 2026

 What does F5Bot not do that EaseClaw does?

-Two things.
+Two things, on top of the price change above.
 First, scoring: F5Bot emails every keyword match at equal weight, so you sort the buyers from the noise yourself, and the noise grows as you add keywords.
 EaseClaw rates each post for buying intent and only shows you the ones above the floor.
 Second, drafting: F5Bot hands you a link and stops, so every reply is yours to write.
 EaseClaw drafts a reply in your voice from a profile of what you sell.
-It also watches eleven sources instead of three.
+It also watches twelve sources instead of three.

-Why pay for EaseClaw when F5Bot is free?
+Why pay for EaseClaw when F5Bot has a free tier?

-Only if the free version has started to cost you time instead of money.
-F5Bot is a perfect fit right up until the alerts pile up faster than you can read them, or until you notice most of them are not buyers, or until you want coverage beyond three sites.
-At that point you are paying for the sorting and the writing with your evenings.
-EaseClaw takes that back: the intent score does the first pass of judgement, and the draft gives you a running start.
-If you have not hit that wall yet, stay on F5Bot.
+F5Bot's free tier is thinner than it used to be — 5 keywords, down from 200 — so many businesses will outgrow it faster now, keyword-wise, than before.
+Even within that limit, F5Bot's free tier is a fine fit right up until the alerts pile up faster than you can read them, or you notice most of them are not buyers, or you want coverage beyond three sites.
+At that point you are paying with your evenings, or now with a Silver/Gold/Platinum upgrade to F5Bot itself.
+EaseClaw's intent score does the first pass of judgement, and the draft gives you a running start on a wider net.
+If 5 keywords still covers you, stay on F5Bot's free tier.

 Which sources does each tool watch?